-The didactic coursework teaches students about community and behavior public health issues and methods, preparing students for their Scholarly Concentration research project.
+The Rural Health Scholarly Concentration offers students an opportunity to learn and engage with rural communities through public health research.
+The didactic coursework teaches students about community and behavioral public health issues and methods, preparing students for their scholarly concentration research project.
 The coursework and project are designed to prepare medical students for engaging with unique health issues faced by rural populations.
-Students in the Rural Health Scholarly Concentration receive one-on-one attention and are exposed to the fundamentals of research and public health.

 This concentration is only open to students at the Terre Haute campus.
 All concentration requirements can be completed online.
 The scholarly project work can occur in any rural community.

 Students completing the rural health concentration fulfill the same core curriculum as students in other concentrations.
 The didactic components provide a strong academic and experiential foundation in public health with a focus on rural health that is vital for completion of the core curriculum project and product.
 The journal club provides a platform for students to have longitudinal discussions about concentration-related topics with a cohort of students and faculty.

 Students interested in doing both the Rural Health Scholarly Concentration and IMPRS program must choose an IMPRS project from the "Community Health Partnership and Education" track.
 Contact the co-directors listed below for more information.